Stratio/sparta/doc/src/site/sphinx/troubleshooting.rst

             at scala.collection.TraversableLike$$anonfun$map$1.apply(TraversableLike.scala:244)
             at scala.collection.immutable.List.foreach(List.scala:318)

-When one of your dimensions is of the type DateTime the field this dimension is pointing to must be a date.
-The solution is to `parse <transformations.html#_datetime-transformation-label>`__ this field to be in Date format.
+If the type of the dimensions has to be a date, you should use the right `parser <transformations.html#_datetime-transformation-label>`__.